Finding

 want to do headstands in front of the other class members

 for being overly cautious.
-I finished out the night but never
+I finished out the class that niht

-similar reasons, but somehow the teacher did not link her
+class, but somehow the teacher did not link her pushing students

 Resources: